Ilusion9/csgo-fix-mapchange-crash-sm/README.md

-# csgo-fix-mapchange-crash-sm
+# Description
-Fix clients crash on map change.
+This plugin will reconnect all players before the map is changed.